trucomanx/AcademicPublicationManager/README.md

 ## 1. Installing

-To install the package from `PyPI`, follow the instructions below:
+To install the package from [PyPI](https://pypi.org/project/academic-publication-manager/), follow the instructions below:

 ```bash